-CURRICULUM FOR A MINOR IN COMPUTER SCIENCE
+REQUIREMENTS FOR A MINOR IN COMPUTER SCIENCE

-Students may complete a minor in Computer Science by earning 18 semester hours, (six courses) of credit.
-Four courses (12 hours) are required:
+Minors in Computer Science must earn a grade of 'C' or better in all Computer Science courses.
+Students may complete a minor in Computer Science by earning 21 semester hours, (seven courses) of credit.
+Five courses (15 hours) must include the following requirements:

 Course Number Course Title Semester Hours

+CMP 104 Intro to Computers & Ethics 3

 CMP 102 Intro to Programming I 3

 CMP 103 Computer Mathematics 3

 CMP 109 Intro to Programming II 3

-CMP 215 Data Structures 3
+CMP 204 Visual Programming 3

-The two remaining courses are electives (6 semester hours) but must be selected from Computer Science courses at the 300 or 400 level.
-Prerequisites must be met for courses selected.
+The two remaining course electives (6 semester hours) must be selected from any Computer Science 300 courses as long as the prerequisites have been met.